James Kelly (artist): Biography

 Kelly has been categorized as a "second-generation" abstract expressionist.

 In 1953 Kelly married painter Sonia Gechtoff; the couple became fixtures in the roiling art community of the day.
-He supplemented his artist's income with jobs as a preparator at the San Francisco Museum of Art and as a bartender at The Place.
+He supplemented his artist's income with jobs as a museum preparator at the San Francisco Museum of Art, and as a bartender at The Place.

-After his mother-in-law Ethel died in 1958, shortly thereafter Kelly and Gechtoff moved to New York.
+After his mother-in-law Ethel died in 1958, shortly thereafter Kelly and Gechtoff moved to New York City.
 He worked at Grove Press for several years, leaving to concentrate on his painting which continued uninterrupted for the rest of his career.

 Work

 Kelly's work in Philadelphia was heavily geometric, reflecting the influence of the paintings by Mondrian which he saw at the Barnes Foundation.

 In California he began working in the gestural, swirling style of Abstract Expressionism that was prevalent in San Francisco, and especially at the California School, at that time.
 He is sometimes referred to as an "action painter".
 His paintings, done in oil, were characterized by a heavy impasto.

 Kelly switched to acrylic paint in the early 1970s, changing to a simplified geometric style comparable to some of the minimalist works popular at that time.
 He returned to oil paint and a gestural execution in the late 1970s.
 That combination formed the basis of his mature style which continued from the time he returned to it through the rest of his life.